NotTheDBA/TriviaGame/readme.md

 * multiple trivia topic selections, stored in separate json files.
 * add a difficulty that gives more or less time
 * set time based on the number of questions available
+* Display running count of correct answers and questions left.